conpdatasets/algonauts_2025_competitors/README.md

 ### Challenge Rules

 1. Challenge participants can use any encoding model derived from any source and trained on any type of data.
 However, using recorded brain responses for Friends season 7 or the OOD movie stimuli is prohibited.
-2. Challenge participants can make an unlimited number of submissions during the model building phase, and a maximum of ten submissions during the model selection phase (the leaderboard of each phase is automatically updated after every submission).
+2. Challenge participants can make an unlimited number of submissions during the model building phase, and a maximum of ten submissions during the model selection phase.
 Each challenge participant can only compete using one account.
 Creating multiple accounts to increase the number of possible submissions will result in disqualification to the challenge.
 3. The winning models will be determined based on their performance in predicting fMRI responses for the OOD movie stimuli during the model selection phase.
 4. To promote open science, challenge participants who wish to be considered for the winners selection will need to submit a short report (~4-8 pages) describing their encoding algorithm to a preprint server (e.g. arXiv, bioRxiv), and send the PDF or preprint link to the Organizers by filling out [this form](https://forms.gle/RbouWUqYrm9pcWMXA).
 You must submit the challenge report by the challenge report submission deadline to be considered for the evaluation of the challenge outcome.
 Furthermore, while all reports are encouraged to link to their code (e.g. GitHub), the top-3 performing teams are required to make their code openly available.
 Participants that do not make their approach open and transparent cannot be considered.
 Along with monetary prizes, the top-3 performing teams will be invited to present their encoding models during a talk at the [Cognitive Computational Neuroscience (CCN)](https://2025.ccneuro.org/) conference held in Amsterdam (Netherlands) in August 2025.